 The total number of students admitted will be limited in accordance with facilities and resources on campus and in health care agencies.

 Approximately sixty-four (64) seats are available in the four year Nursing Program each year.
 All students who meet the minimum requirements will be considered.
 Priority will be given to applicants who are residents of PEI.
 Eligible first year candidates are ranked on their average in Biology, Chemistry, English and Math.
-University Applicants completing one or more of the core courses listed above will have 10% added to each university course for ranking purposes.
+University Applicants completing one or more of the core courses listed above will have 15% added to each university course for ranking purposes.
 University applicants must be in good academic standing, as defined in the UPEI calendar.

 Offers to the highest ranked may take place at any time during the process.
 For applicants completing prerequisite requirements, offers will take place after first semester grades have been received.
 All first round offers will be made by April.
 A second round of offers is made in May, with the number depending upon first round acceptances.
 Finally, a third round of offers is made in July for any seats that are still available.
 Late offers of a seat to the program will be made to the highest ranked alternate if and when a seat becomes available.